RayZhou920/RayZhou920/README.md

 - 👋 Hi, I’m @RayZhou920 (Ray).
-- 🌱 I’m currently learning Information Systems in Northeastern Univerisity Seattle.
+- 🌱 I’m currently learning computer software engineering at Northeastern Univerisity Seattle
-- 💞️ I’m currently looking for the SDE opportunies for New Grad.
+- 💞️ I’m currently looking for SDE opportunities for entry-level 2024
-- 📫 How to reach me: zhou_ray@outlook.com.
+- 📫 How to reach me: ruizhou0920@gmail.com

 <!---
 RayZhou920/RayZhou920 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.